microsoft/semantic-kernel/docs/decisions/0054-python-structured-output.md

         return value
 ```

+- We need to provide good (and easy-to-find) documentation to let users and developers know which OpenAI/AzureOpenAI models/API-versions support `structured outputs`.

 ### Chosen Solution

 - Response Format: Since there's a single approach here, we should integrate a clean implementation to define both streaming and non-streaming chat completions using our existing `OpenAIChatCompletionBase` and `OpenAIHandler` code.